James Corden Gets Pulled Over During Carpool Karaoke

-LOS ANGELES (CBSLA) – James Corden, host of “The Late, Late Show,” was pulled over by a deputy while shooting the latest episode of “Carpoole Karaoke” in Los Angeles.
+LOS ANGELES (CBSLA) – James Corden, host of “The Late, Late Show,” was pulled over by a sheriff’s deputy while shooting the latest episode of “Carpoole Karaoke” in Los Angeles.

-Corden was shooting a segment with “Maroon 5” singer Adam Levine when an L.A.
+Corden was shooting a segment with “Maroon 5” singer Adam Levine when the L.A.
 County Sheriff’s deputy pulled alongside the two.

 A laughing Corden asks, “You want us to pull over so he can sing a song for me?”